Alcohol and Heart Surgery

 Excessive alcohol use, defined as drinking more than three drinks per day, can affect the outcome of your heart surgery.
 Binge drinking (consuming large amounts of alcohol infrequently, such as on weekends) can also affect the outcome of your surgery.

 How Does Alcohol Affect My Heart Surgery?

 If you drink more than three drinks a day, you could have a complication, called alcohol withdrawal, after heart surgery.
 Alcohol withdrawal is a set of symptoms that people have when they suddenly stop drinking, after using alcohol for a long period of time.
 During withdrawal, a person’s central nervous system “overreacts” and causes symptoms such as mild shakiness, sweating, hallucinations and other more serious side effects.

 Untreated alcohol withdrawal can cause potentially life-threatening complications after heart surgery, including tremors, seizures, hallucinations, delirium tremens, and even death.
-Untreated alcohol withdrawal often leads to a longer stay in the intensive care unit (ICU) hospital stay following heart surgery.
+Untreated alcohol withdrawal often leads to a longer hospital stay in the intensive care unit (ICU) following heart surgery.
 Chronic heavy drinking also can interfere with several organ systems and biochemical controls in the body, causing serious, even life-threatening complications.

 Alcohol Withdrawal Treatment Before Heart Surgery

 By definition, one drink equals 12 ounces of beer or wine cooler, 5 ounces of wine or 1.5 ounces of 80-proof liquor.

 Health care providers can offer alcohol withdrawal treatment prior to heart surgery to provide these outcomes:

 - Decreased incidence of post-operative seizures and delirium tremors